• Skip to primary navigation

 • 3 medium carrots

-• 5 cloves of garlic
+• 5 cloves garlic

-• ½ tsp baking soda
+• ½ teaspoon baking soda

 Ful Medames Dip

-• 4 cups of cooked ful medames beans
+• 4 cups cooked ful medames beans

 • 1 cup chopped tomatoes

-• 1 cup chopped Persian cucumber (or English cucumber)
+• 1 cup chopped Persian cucumber or English cucumber

 • ½ cup chopped red onion

-• 2 cloves of fresh garlic
+• 2 cloves fresh garlic

 • 1 lime

-• 2 tbsp of tahini
+• 2 tablespoon tahini

-• 2 tbsp of olive oil
+• 2 tablespoon olive oil

-• 1 tsp ground cumin
+• 1 teaspoon ground cumin

-• Salt and pepper to taste
+• salt and pepper to taste

 Instructions